Cremation in Florida: Your Complete Guide

 8. Special Considerations for Veterans

 Families of U.S. military veterans have access to important benefits that can reduce or eliminate some costs associated with cremation and final disposition.
 At AM Cremation & Funeral Care, we are honored to serve the veteran community and assist families in accessing every benefit their loved one earned.
+For a complete breakdown of every benefit available — including eligibility, the DD-214, and how to apply — see our dedicated guide: Veteran Cremation Benefits in Florida: What Your Family Is Entitled To.

 National Cemetery Interment

 Eligible veterans may be interred at a national cemetery at no cost.
 The VA covers the cost of opening and closing the grave, a government-furnished headstone or marker, and a burial flag.
 Our Veteran Cremation Packages include coordination with the Veterans National Scheduling Office and transportation of cremated remains to Sarasota National Cemetery or Bay Pines National Cemetery.
+Transportation to Florida National Cemetery is also available at an additional charge of $450, which reflects the greater distance involved.

 Military Honors